sacarlson/stellar_utility/multi-sign-server/readme.md

     * memo.text:
     * op_length:
     * txresults: operation tx_success or fail results
+    * ledgerseq: the ledger sequence that the transaction was performed
+    * txid: the txid hash unique id of the transaction
     * index: index count of the search result used in offset for page sync to search more than one page of 10
     * operations: an array of operations in this transaction
       * operation: name of the operation being performed